French ship Hercule (1778)

-Hercule was a 74-gun French ship of the line built at Rochefort.

-In 1781, under Captain Turpin du Breuil, Hercule was in the Blue squadron of the fleet under François Joseph Paul de Grasse.
-She took part in the Battle of the Chesapeake on 5 September 1781, and in the subsequent Siege of Yorktown.

-It was commanded by Captain Jean Isaac Chadeau de la Clocheterie in the Battle of the Saintes.

-Hercule was razéed in 1794.
-In May 1795, she was renamed to Hydre.

-She was eventually broken up in 1799.
+Hercule was a 74-gun ship of the line of the French Navy built at Rochefort.
+In 1781, under Captain Jean-Baptiste Turpin du Breuil, Hercule was in the Blue squadron of the fleet under François Joseph Paul de Grasse.
+She took part in the Battle of the Chesapeake on 5 September 1781, and in the subsequent siege of Yorktown.
+Hercule was commanded by Captain Jean Isaac Chadeau de la Clocheterie in the Battle of the Saintes.
+Hercule was razeed in 1794.
+In May 1795, she was renamed Hydre, and was eventually broken up in 1799.